LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-4/reading/dates/_index.md

 ### DATEADD

 `DATEADD` has a similar functionality in Tableau where we can add to a start date.
-If we are visualizing employee start dates and want to find the end of the 90-day probabtionary period, we can do the following:
+If we are visualizing employee start dates and want to find the end of the 90-day probationary period, we can do the following:

 {{% notice blue Example %}}